SampledMesh

 why it matters

-SampledMesh supplies the target type for mkSampledMesh, which builds the mesh from a ZeroWindingCert at fixed radius R/2, and for sampledTraceToAnnularTrace_excess_zero, which shows annular excess vanishes because uniform zero increments saturate the topological floor.
-It completes the sampled-to-annular bridge inside the module and aligns with the Recognition Science eight-tick sampling schedule.
+SampledMesh supplies the discrete mesh object required by mkSampledMesh, which builds it from a ZeroWindingCert using fixed radius R/2, and by sampledTraceToAnnularTrace_excess_zero, which shows the annular excess vanishes because each ring saturates the topological floor at zero.
+It therefore completes the sampling bridge that respects the eight-tick octave convention (8n points) inside the Recognition Science cost-covering layer.

 Switch to Lean above to see the machine-checked source, dependencies, and usage graph.